Schioppettino – A surreptitious affair with a long-lost grape

 The Alpine Valleys makes for the ultimate climate to make Schioppettino.
 The volume made of this wine is slowly increasing each year, as the vines mature.

-You’re in luck, as there is still availability of the current release available.
 As well as the glowing review from Halliday this wine comes with the seal of approval from the winemaking team.
 It is definitely delicious drinking now, however if you can manage to hold onto some, we also recommend putting it away.
-We recently checked in on the 2017 and it looks incredible and as the vines mature, the ability of this wine to age will increase.
+We recently checked in on a back vintage and it looks incredible.
+As the vines mature, the ability of this wine to age will increase.
 We are excited to continue sampling past vintages in the years to come and watch this evolution.